shloknatarajan/cs224w-project/docs/MODEL_RESULTS_SUMMARY.md

 ### 6. Morgan Fingerprint Baselines
 **Log**: `morgan_baselines_20251209_191058/morgan_baselines.log`
 **Date**: December 9, 2025

+**What these models are**: The same set of shallow GNNs as above, but operating on 2048-d Morgan fingerprints only, without structural augmentation from the graph.
+Message passing refines fixed-size fingerprints but cannot create new chemistry context.

+**Why the results matter**: Performance drop shows fingerprints alone are insufficient for DDI prediction in this setting.
+These baselines establish how much lift comes from adding graph context or richer embeddings, guiding feature ablations.

 | Model | Validation Hits@20 | Test Hits@20 | Best Epoch | Val-Test Gap |
 |-------|-------------------|--------------|------------|--------------|